You are here

 - CS plans should be documented within the school’s Unified Improvement Plan (UIP) and submitted through the Online UIP System.

-- The timeline for CS plan submission follows the typical UIP submission process: January for schools on the accountability clock (i.e., Priority Improvement, Turnaround) and April for all schools.
-For 2018, all CS plans will be reviewed by CDE after the April 16 submission.
+- The timeline for CS plan submission follows the typical UIP submission process: January for schools on the accountability clock (i.e., Priority Improvement, Turnaround) and April for all other schools.
+Any schools identified as CS that submit their UIPs in January, even if they have a Performance or Improvement plan type, will be reviewed and provided feedback by April 1.

 - CDE will use the ESSA CS plan embedded within the Quality Criteria to approve plans.